 - Run registration in Test Mode before opening it to the public.
 In Test Mode, you can:

 - Exercise the registration flow to ensure the optimal bowler experience.
-Includes full and partial team registrations, joining an existing partial team, and registering as a solo bowler.
+Includes full and partial team registrations, and registering as a solo bowler.

 - Simulate registrations happening during the early, regular, and late registration periods (when applicable), to verify the proper discount/fee gets applied.

 - Receive emails that would otherwise go to bowlers, e.g., registration confirmations and payment receipts.